tgbot-collection/TeleTweet/README.md

-sign_in - Go to sign in with Twitter sign_off - sign off from Twitter help - What is this bot status - Status about this bot
+sign_in - Go to sign in with Twitter sign_off - sign off from Twitter help - What is this bot ping - Status about this bot
 ```
 # Usage
 Chat with [this bot](https://t.me/tele_tweetbot), and go to oauth by its instruction: